-Needham residents with an RTS sticker may take clean cardboard to the Main Drop-Off Area (No waxed cardboard – mostly used for commercial packing of produce.
+Needham residents with an RTS sticker may take clean cardboard to the Main Drop-Off Area (Packaging tape is ok, but no waxed cardboard – mostly used for commercial packing of produce.
 If you can see or feel waxy residue when you scrape a box with your fingernail, it is waxed.)

 Many charities accept cars and other vehicles, such as trucks, motorcycles, boats, and RVs, whether or not they are in working condition.
 Call your favorite charity or local public radio station to see if they will accept a donated vehicle.
 Most offer free towing.
 Ask or check their website to see how much of the proceeds go to programs.
 Examples: